 Healthcare account management

-An account manager acts as a liaison between clients and a major medical supplier or hospital.
-That means undertaking contract negotiations, securing the best products, and ensuring the client has everything they need to fully support patients.
+An account manager acts as a liaison between customer and a major medical supplier or hospital.
+That means undertaking contract negotiations, securing the best products, and ensuring the customer has everything they need to fully support patients.

 7 ways to do account management better than the competition